cpennington/cpennington.github.io/posts/memsee-pt1.md

 shortly after a worker had started.
 With the help of our devops team, I collected a memory dump and began analysis.

-The primary tool I used for debugging both of these memory leaks was [memsee][], a small python command written by [Ned] and I for a previous memory leak investigation.
+The primary tool I used for debugging both of these memory leaks was [memsee][], a small Python command written by [Ned] and me for a previous memory leak investigation.
 In a nutshell, memsee is a thin wrapper around a [SQLite][] that adds additional methods and shortcuts for navigating the set of objects and references that [meliae][] dumps out.